Swarthmore College: Magazines

-There are a number of magazines at Swarthmore, most of which are published semi-annually at the end of each semester.
+There are several magazines at Swarthmore, most of which are published semi-annually at the end of each semester.
 One is Spike, Swarthmore's humor magazine, founded in 1993.
 The others are literary magazines, including Nacht, which publishes long-form non-fiction, fiction, poetry and artwork; Small Craft Warnings, which publishes poetry, fiction and artwork; Scarlet Letters, which publishes women's literature; Enie, for Spanish literature; Visibility Zine, for literature and art by historically marginalized groups; OURstory, for literature relating to diversity issues; Bug-Eyed Magazine, a very limited-run science fiction/fantasy magazine published by Psi Phi, formerly known as Swarthmore Warders of Imaginative Literature (SWIL); Remappings (formerly "CelebrASIAN"), published by the Swarthmore Asian Organization; Alchemy, a collection of academic writings published by the Swarthmore Writing Associates; Mjumbe, published by the Swarthmore African-American Student Society; and a magazine for French literature.
 An erotica magazine, ! (pronounced "bang") was briefly published in 2005 in homage to an earlier publication, Untouchables.
 Most of the literary magazines print approximately 500 copies, with around 100 pages.
 There is also a photography magazine, Pun/ctum, which features work from students and alumni.